Is RAHC a recruitment agency?

 Do I need to leave my current job to work with RAHC?

 No, RAHC placements are offered only as casual, short-term positions.
-This enables health professionals to maintain their professional and personal obligations at home whilst participating in efforts to improve Indigenous health.
+This enables health professionals to maintain their professional and personal obligations at home whilst participating in efforts to improve Aboriginal and Torres Strait Islanders health.

 How will I be employed by RAHC?